o3de/o3de.org/content/docs/userguide/assets/asset-system-programming.md

 ---
-description: ' Understand the workflow of &ALYlong;''s runtime asset system and learn how to load prebuilt assets into a running instance of the engine. '
+description: ' Understand the workflow of Amazon Lumberyard''s runtime asset system and learn how to load prebuilt assets into a running instance of the engine. '
-title: Programming the &ALY; AZCore Runtime Asset System
+title: Programming the Lumberyard AZCore Runtime Asset System
 ---
 # Programming the Lumberyard AZCore Runtime Asset System {#asset-pipeline-asset-system-programming}